programming-club-knit/cp-handbook/README.md

-# 📚 Competitive Programming Handbook?
+# 📚 Competitive Programming Handbook

 The **Competitive Programming Handbook** is a curated resource designed to provide KNIT Sultanpur students and the wider programming community with a structured pathway to mastering competitive coding.
 Covering essential topics from basic algorithms to complex problem-solving strategies, the handbook serves as both a learning guide and a reference tool.